9ae/ace/characters/vio.md

 Maybe a fortune teller once hold her that she is a curse to those she loves.
 She truly believes there is evil inside her.
 Since since she goes through violent fugue states, she is within reason.

 #### Erik
 Went missing, she assumed he is dead.
 Since her memory of Yule is tainted by the fact that he joined up with the Order.
 Erik symbolizes her time living with the mountain tribe.
 It was the happiest time of her life, and her attachment to the memory of him.
+Ok, we cna't totally write him off because he'll appear in memory spectre form.
+So her perceptions of him determine how we actually see him.
+She sees him as cocky.
+They banter; which is the one of the only times you see her do so.
+Since she is pretty quiet around live people.

+He looks at Galeian politics with a simple mind, the mountain tribes had always thought the Atonians, Cellians, and even Galeians are silly and frivolous.
+So he points out all the ridiculous things they do.
+In a way, he's both the voice for Vio in how she finds life normally. *But he is also our proxy for looking into this world.* He is fascinated by the political structure but also the technology.

+archetypes: cool imaginary best friend.
+He is her wonder.

 #### Yule
 She had always looked up to him.
 He was the first person who said they believed in her abilities.
 At first she had a crush on him too.
 But he eventually got a girlfriend, and she gave up on him.
 She considers him as more of an older brother now.
 He has always saw her as a little sister, he had hoped that she'll be a good match for Erik because she kept him in check.

+archetypes: Yule is the hero, while Vio is the anti-hero.
+He tries to make the world a better place, while she just wants to keep her family safe.

+the change arc is how his spirit for trying your hardest influenced her to step into the spotlight and take charge and help out.

+She helped him let go of the guilt for abandoning his tribe.
+Or did Sicli do that?
+It would matter more if she did it because she is the one he needs forgiveness from (well also his family, but they aren't here).
+Vio is also the only one he knew as Jyri, he gets to be his old self with her.

 #### Zaki
 What if their arc is shows they have chemistry.
 After they get into quiet a few near death situations together, she too falls under the thrill of being together.
 Though less than Zaki, because she is always in near death situations.
 But Zaki is pursuing your sister.
 It's like when your crush likes your best friend instead.
 That makes Vio a much more active character in this triangle.